herb-mc/extra_enchants/README.md

 - Type: Curse, Treasure
 <details><summary>Detailed description</summary>Doubles max health, +15% attack damage, -20% armor, 25% chance to take 80% increased damage from entities.<br>
 Effect does not scale.</details>

+### *Boosting*
+- When initiating a sprint, gain a massive burst of speed.
+3 second cooldown.
+- Compatible equipment: Leggings
+- Incompatible enchantments: Steadfast
+- Max level: 3
+- Rarity: Uncommon
+<details><summary>Detailed description</summary>Gain a speed boost equivalent to (40 * level) ticks that lasts for (20 * level) ticks.
+After stopping a sprint or reaching the maximum time, initiates a cooldown of 60 ticks that only ticks while not sprinting.<br>
+Effect scales infinitely.</details>

 ### *Bounding*
 - Increases horse jump height.